A long position in investing

 - 5 Passive Income Investment Ideas

-Pros and cons of a long position
+Pros and cons of a long position in stocks

 - Historically, the stock market and share prices have gone up over the long term.
 So, on average, taking long positions, i.e., holding your assets, makes money.
 Indeed, a passive investing approach constantly outperforms more active investing methods over the long run;